Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/getCataRG_en.md

 ##NAME##

-getCataRG - Get the reference of the catalog group.
+getCataRG - Get the reference of the catalog replication group.

 ##SYNOPSIS##